azye/MenuBarDnD/README.md

 # MenuBarDnD

-MenuBarDnD is a MacOS menubar application that toggles Do Not Disturb on your Mac.
-It is a useful, but horribly underused feature in MacOS because the shortcut and toggle are somewhat hidden.
+MenuBarDnD is a menubar application that toggles Do Not Disturb(DnD) on your Mac.
+DnD is a useful, but horribly underused feature in MacOS because the shortcut and toggle are somewhat hidden.

 ## Installation
 *Coming soon*